Mansour bin Zayed Al Nahyan: Controversies

 Mansour bin Zayed was described by The New York Times as the Sheikh who plays a silent yet powerful role in strengthening the UAE’s soft power through the ownership of Manchester City.
 But, the Premier League team was alleged of manipulating its finances to acquire top-notch players.
 A UEFA report concluded that Sheikh Mansour and ADUG facilitated sponsorship payments to the club through a financial broker.
 Under the soft power strategy, Sheikh Mansour also strived to bolster the Emirati ambitions in global media, acquiring the Arabic television stations and websites for Sky News and CNN.
 In 2023, Mansour reached a deal worth $600 million to acquire The Daily Telegraph through his firm International Media Investments (IMI), but the British government blocked the takeover over concerns about national security and press freedom.

 Sheikh Mansour also took the role of a "handler" under the Emirates' hard power strategy, managing the country's secret conflicts in Egypt, Libya, Yemen and Sudan.
 Mansour built relations with unreformed warlords and autocrats that were being supported by the UAE in the proxy wars.
 He was found keeping a regular contact with military commander Khalifa Haftar, who was being backed by the UAE in the Libyan war.
 In Sudan, Mansour was involved in shifting Omar al-Bashir's alliance from Iran to the UAE, providing him with billions of dollars in funds.
 Al-Bashir assisted the UAE in the Yemen war and deployed his troops to serve the Emirati interests.
 Mansour also hosted General Mohamed Hamdan at an arms fair in the UAE, two months before the Sudan war started in April 2023.
 Charities controlled by Mansour were a cover for smuggling armaments to Hamdan's forces, which have engaged in massacres, mass rapes and genocide.
+In January 2026 UK-based human rights organisation Christian Solidarity Worldwide launched a campaign calling on the English Premier League to hold Mansour to account for the UAE's role in the war in Sudan.

 Mansour's luxurious life and interest in collecting superyachts led him to acquire the Topaz worth US$688 million.
 The US prosecutors found the yacht was funded using proceeds of the 1MDB scandal.
 Mansour was listed as a co-conspirator in the fraud and was put at the top of a "hierarchy of bribes" in the case.
 He never faced charges related to scandal, but his firms agreed to pay $1.8 billion to Malaysia in 2023.

 His Mubadala wealth fund paid the 2 billion US dollars into the Trump and Witkoff family´s World Liberty crypto company in May 2025.